IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - the hardware inventory information of IP and optical equipment.

-The O-PNC and P-PNC could discover and report the hardware network inventory information of their equipment used by the different management layers.
-In the context of POI, the inventory information of IP and optical equipment can complement the topology views and facilitate the packet/optical multi-layer view, e.g., by providing a mapping between the lowest level link termination points (LTPs) in the topology view and corresponding ports in the network inventory view.
+The O-PNC and P-PNC could discover and report the hardware network inventory information of the equipment used by the different management layers.
+In the context of POI, the inventory information of IP and optical equipment can complement the topology views and facilitate the packet/optical multi-layer view, e.g., by providing a mapping between the lowest-level link termination points (LTPs) in the topology view and corresponding ports in the network inventory view.

 The MDSC could also discover the entire network inventory information